hivepress/hivepress/readme.txt

 This plugin comes with all the essential features for building a directory, marketplace, or classifieds website, allowing users to easily add, manage, and search listings.

 - **Custom Fields** – create various custom fields for your directory listings with custom validation rules and display settings, allowing you to tailor the listing form and page to your website’s niche and requirements.
-- **Search Filters** – turn any custom field into a listing search filter, allowing users to easily find relevant listings in your directory based on specific criteria.
+- **Search Filters** – turn any custom field into a listing search filter, allowing users to quickly find relevant listings in your directory based on specific criteria.
 - **Listing Categories** – add unlimited multi-level categories with category-specific custom fields to define different listing types and help users navigate your directory.
 - **User Accounts** – each user registered on your directory has a front-end dashboard where they can add and manage directory listings, or update their public profile.
 - **Template Editor** – if needed, you can easily customize any page layouts of your directory without coding skills using the familiar WordPress block editor.
 - **Email Editor** – similarly to templates, you can override any default email notifications and customize them directly in your WordPress dashboard.

-Note that HivePress is not limited to its core functionality, since it is designed to be modular and allows you to easily extend its functionality by installing add-ons.
+Note that HivePress is not limited to its core functionality, since it is designed to be modular and allows you to extend its functionality by installing add-ons.
 For example, you can install add-ons available in the WordPress plugin repository to enable features such as **Favorites**, **Messages**, **Geolocation**, or **Reviews** for your directory in just a few clicks.

 = One solution for any niche =
 HivePress is not just a directory plugin – it’s a versatile framework for building marketplaces, directories, and classifieds across any business niche.
 Below are just a few examples of websites that can be built with HivePress, its themes, and extensions: